Student Clubs & Organizations

 Recent events include touring the new nursing labs, working with tutors from the science incubator, and preparing for the TEAS exam.

-Horticulture club enhances the beauty of the FLCC campus by planting and maintaining landscape areas and provides co-curricular opportunities for Horticulture students.
+Horticulture Club enhances the beauty of the FLCC campus by planting and maintaining landscape areas.
+It also provides co-curricular opportunities for Horticulture students.
 The club promotes environmentally friendly practices on campus through a variety of local initiatives.
 Students have the opportunity to be members of the American Horticulture Society.

 Recent activities include the spring plant sale, a salve making event, and creating a pollinating garden in the FLCC Arboretum.